 Rescue, Recovery, and Closure Options for Automotive Businesses

-If your automotive business is experiencing falling revenues and plummeting profits, you may be considering whether your company has a future.
+If your automotive business is experiencing falling revenues in an increasingly challenging trading environment, you may be considering whether your company has a future.
 Whether you own a car dealership or a factory manufacturing vehicles or component parts, if you are experiencing significant financial distress, you may be considering placing your automotive company into liquidation

-If your automotive company is already insolvent, liquidation would be achieved by placing the company into a direct-initiated insolvency process called a Creditors’ Voluntary Liquidation – or CVL.
+If your automotive company is already insolvent and you wish to close it for good, liquidation would be achieved by placing the company into a direct-initiated insolvency process called a Creditors’ Voluntary Liquidation – or CVL.
 You will need to appoint a licensed insolvency practitioner who will then be able to take care of the whole process on your company’s behalf.

 This will involve identifying any assets belonging to the company - which in the case of an automotive business may include vehicles, component parts, and machinery – before arranging for these to be valued and sold.
 Profits obtained through the sale of assets will then be split amongst the company’s outstanding creditors according to a designated hierarchy as set out in the Insolvency Act 1986.
 Any company debt which remains outstanding after this point will be written off when the company is liquidated, unless this borrowing has been secured with a personal guarantee.